-Use store-bought brioche or challah as a substitute for pumpkin challah.
+Use store-bought brioche or challah as a substitute for Pumpkin Challah in this Pumpkin Bread Pudding with Rum Sauce.

 Heat oven to 350 degrees.
 Place raisins in a small bowl, and cover with hot water.
 Let soak until plump.
 Drain, and set aside.